Saiuz/tpod/README_CELERY.md

 At the producer side, I will call it in the flask app when user is creating classifiers of running detection tasks

 At the listener side, we should start a server to listen to the task

+### How to run the Task consumer
+* Under the director 'celery_task'
+* sudo celery -A Tasks worker --loglevel=info
+* sudo is necessary, since we are launching docker